 TA-ships require up to a maximum of 10 hours a week of tutorial leadership, preparation, marking, and other duties.
 A normal load would be two TA-ships but this may be reduced subsequent to the initial offer (for example, in the case of a student winning additional internal or external awards).
 TA-ships are regarded as both a source of funding and as an important element in the student's career development.

 Please note: The Department is usually able to provide funding for only one international student per year.
 Funding will not cover all expenses.

 The Department strongly encourage students who are Canadian citizens or permanent residents and who have achieved an average of at least A- (80%) in their last two years of study to apply for a SSHRC master’s scholarship ($17,500) in the fall prior to submitting their application to the DEVS MA Program (the deadline is normally December 1) and an Ontario Graduate Scholarship($15,000) as part of their application to the DEVS MA program (the deadline is January 31).
 We also advise you to research and apply for scholarships offered by government, professional and charitable organizations, such as the Canadian Federation of University Women.

-All Queen's graduate students in the first year of their program who bring new funding from one of Canada's three granting councils automatically receive a $5,000 Tri-Council Award as a top-up from the University.
-The $5,000 award is provided automatically and no application is needed.
-Queen’s provides the Tri-Council Award to new grant holders who are incoming graduate students, as a way of both supporting and applauding these students for choosing Queen's for their graduate studies.
-In addition, the Department will endeavour (but cannot guarantee) to provide top-up funding to other internal and external award winners, and to make every attempt to ensure our offers are fully competitive with other Canadian universities.
+Any student entering the first year of DEVS MA program who wins a SSHRC master's scholarship will automatically receive a $5,000 Tri-Agency Recipient Recognition Award (TARRA) from the University.
+In addition, the Department will try to provide top-up funding to other internal and external award winners, and to make every attempt to ensure our offers are fully competitive with other Canadian universities.